-5. Living Environment
+5. LIVING ENVIRONMENT

-- I live with people who drink or use other drugs - I openly reject help from others - I resent the people closest to me - "I don't care "attitude - I don't want to take responsibility; I expect others to take care of me - I am hanging out around drinking and using friends
+- Living with people who use substances

+Openly rejecting help from others

+- Resent the people closest to me

+- A "I don't care "attitude

+- Doesn't want to take responsibility; and expects others to take care of them

+- Hanging out around drinking and using friends

-6. Sober Supports
+SOBER SUPPORTS 6.

-- I think about using but I don't share this in my recovery circles - I am consciously lying to others - I skip meetings and feel resentful if anyone mentions that to me - I don't talk to my sponsor and I don't work the steps - I sit in the back of meetings and don't participate - I don't get to know anyone in recovery - I can't relate to anyone in recovery - I have been through treatment; I can do the rest on my own - I'll go to meetings, but I don't need a sponsor - I have a sponsor, but he is not available - I get to meetings late and leave early - I don't bother with service work - I have been sober a long time; I really don't meetings anymore
+- Thinking about using but not sharing this in my recovery circles - Consciously lying to others - Skipping meetings and feeling resentful if anyone mentions it to them - Not talking to sponsor, and not working the steps - Sitting in the back of meetings and not participating - Not getting to know anyone in recovery - Unable to relate to anyone in recovery - Thinking "I have been through treatment; I can do the rest on my own" - Going to meetings, but I thinking they don't need a sponsor - Having a sponsor, but he/she is not available - Getting to meetings late and leaving early - Not doing with service work - Thinking "I have been sober a long time; I really don't meetings anymore"

-7. Mental Relapse:
+7. MENTAL RELAPSE:

-- I am thinking I could use a different substance than my drug of choice, and I would not have a problem - I don't believe I'll ever be able to rebuild my life - I think I am too young or too old for recovery - I have no confidence in myself - I doubt my ability to stay sober - I ruminate about the past - I don't think I can have fun sober or date sober
+- Thinking I could use a different substance than my drug of choice, and I would not have a problem - Believing that I'll never be able to rebuild my life - Thinking I am too young or too old for recovery - Having no confidence in myself - Doubting ability to stay sober - Ruminating about the past - Thinking that I can't have fun sober or date sober

-8. Emotional Relapse:
+8. EMOTIONAL RELAPSE: